-Bokashi composting is a great way to turn food scraps into nutrient-rich soil for your garden.
-It’s a simple process that involves fermenting organic matter with the help of beneficial microorganisms.
-Adding bokashi to compost bin can speed up the decomposition process and create a more balanced and healthy soil amendment.
+Bokashi composting transforms food scraps into nutrient-rich soil for your garden.
+It’s a simple process using beneficial microorganisms to ferment organic matter.
+Adding bokashi to your compost bin speeds up decomposition and creates a balanced, healthy soil amendment.

 Understanding Bokashi Composting